: to identify or draw attention to (a problem or issue to be dealt with)

 : something that indicates or draws attention to a problem, danger, or irregularity

 Interested large investors often send in their own CPAs to conduct complete audits to verify statements or to spot red flags, such as excessively old inventory or uncollectible accounts receivable.—Inc.

 Whether you're dating a potential gold digger or are surrounded by friends who are constantly asking for handouts, you'll want to protect your money from those kinds of drains.
 Watch out for red flags such as dishonesty, secrecy around money matters and requests to co-sign a loan.—Kimberly Palmer

 Though Kearse did not take legal possession of the car until Jan.
 4, 1999, after his eligibility had expired, the purchase raised red flags. [=aroused suspicions of wrongdoing]—L. Jon Wertheim

 Gaps in your employment history are red flags to employers.

 the résumé she accidentally left on the office printer was a red flag that she was planning to quit

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'red flag.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'red-flag.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.